rtm516/GeyserMC-wiki/Floodgate.md

 ### Invalid packet id: ##
 This usually means one of two things:

 * You did not follow the Floodgate instructions properly.
 However, in an unlikely scenario, this could also be an error related to uploading through FTP.
-Using ascii will not work here, and you need to make sure you're on binary when uploading.
+Using ASCII will not work here, and you need to make sure you're on binary when uploading.
 We recommend using [WinSCP](https://winscp.net/eng/index.php) if you need to use FTP.
 * You're trying to log in without an Xbox account.
 Floodgate requires an Xbox account to authenticate the Bedrock player.

 ### java.lang.NumberFormatException: For input string: ""